ridhozhr10/ridhozhr10.github.io/_contents/posts/2025/10/17/being-a-human-in-modern-internet.md

 # First of all

 The first post i write in this site is this one [Tackling the Content Conundrum: My Journey from Code to Copywriting](https://ridhozhr10.github.io/posts/2024/05/29/my-journey-from-code-to-copy) and i kinda apoligize for that.
-To summarize it for you since you are im, all i say was how hard it is for me to write some content and solving it with the power of muh AI ✨.
+To summarize it for you, all i say was how hard it is for me to write some content and solving it with the power of muh AI ✨.

 So, maybe you may ask (or not, i do care but still, you do you)